jcolag/entropy-arbitrage/2022-08-04-big-goodbye.md

 This episode pioneers an idea that fuels a lot my dislike of this series.
 The writers could have done anything for this episode, including having some contrived alien world---see [*A Piece of the Action*]({% post_url 2020-12-03-action %}) for an obvious example---where Picard would find himself forced to take the role of a private investigator.
 Picard could have any number of pastimes.
 They could even go with the episode as presented, with Picard spearheading contact with a species that demands precise adherence to protocol.
 Instead, the holodeck provides the characters and writers with a crutch, where they announce to us that they'd rather do anything but deal with the show that we all gathered to watch.

 If the writers would rather work on something other than *Star Trek*, and the characters would rather be in something other than *Star Trek*, then why should we watch *Star Trek*?
-Similarly, if a viewer wanted to watch [**The Maltese Falcon**](https://en.wikipedia.org/wiki/The_Maltese_Falcon_%281941_film%29), Fox made that available on home video---Betamax, granted, but *still*---a few years prior.
+Similarly, if a viewer wanted to watch {% wiki The_Maltese_Falcon_%281941_film%29|**The Maltese Falcon**|en %}, Fox made that available on home video---Betamax, granted, but *still*---a few years prior.

 It does give us some minor insight into the popular culture, suggesting that people enjoy film noir, but not outside its original context.
 Of course, we could probably have learned the same amount by replacing Sherlock Holmes with Sam Spade in [*Lonely Among Us*]({% post_url 2022-06-30-lonely %}).
 Of course, in that case, they would have subjected us to Brent Spiner trying to imitate Bogart, which...I think I'd rather pass.